Fast winning strategies in a generalized van der Waerden game: Sets of Size Four

+Below is the Macaulay2 \cite{Macaulay2} code used to carry out the computations at the end of the proof of Theorem \ref{5}.
+The code provided is for the tuple $(i,j)=(1,2)$, but can be easily modified for the other cases.

-We would like to thank Joe Briggs for suggesting this problem in the Auburn Graduate Student Research Seminar.
-We would like to thank the other graduate students in the research seminar, particularly Haile Gilroy and Evan Leonard.
+20pt {\bf Acknowledgements.} We thank Joe Briggs for suggesting this problem in the Auburn Graduate Student Research Seminar and the other graduate students in the research seminar, particularly Haile Gilroy and Evan Leonard.
+We thank Dömötör Pálvölgyi for bringing the application of the Hales-Jewett theorem to our attention.